nypl-openaudio/start-here/README.md

 # Open Audio Weekend

 Welcome to the repo for [Open Audio Weekend](http://togetherwelisten.nypl.org/openaudio/), hosted at The New York Public Library, June 25-26, 2016.
+Here you'll find everything you need to get you oriented to our 2 days of prototyping, creating, and sharing new approaches to audio accessibility for the public good.

 # Table of Contents
 1. [Logistics](#logistics)